mlforcada/Appraise/readme_gisting.md

 -----------------------------------------
 In Appraise, the tasks are presented in XML format.
 To add tasks to the database, access the administrative part of the site at /appraise/admin.
 A superuser account is required.
 In the site admin, select “EvaluationTask objects” to see available tasks.
 In this menu, click “Add Evaluation Task object” in the right upper corner to add new task.
 Enter a descriptive task name, select task type (“Gisting”), XML source file (will be described below).
 Also enter user instructions in task description and select the users who are allowed to complete the task.
 Click “save” in the lower right corner to add the task.
 There are also EvaluationItem objects, which will be generated automatically from the task, and EvaluationResult objects, which will be created as the evaluators submit their work.

 The toolkit comes with scripts to generate XML source files from parallel texts.
-The script to run iscalled gist_xml.py.
+The script to run is called gist_xml.py.
 In the folder with the script run
 ```sh
 $ python gist_xml.py –h
 ```